Extragalactic cosmic ray: Spectrum and Composition

-Two clear and long-known features of the spectrum of extragalactic cosmic rays are the 'ankle', which is a flattening of the spectrum at around 5 x 10^{18} eV, and suppression of the cosmic ray flux at high energies (above about 4 x 10^{19} eV).
+Two clear and long-known features of the spectrum of extragalactic cosmic rays are the 'ankle', which is a flattening of the spectrum at around 5 × 10^{18} eV, and suppression of the cosmic ray flux at high energies (above about 4 × 10^{19} eV).
 More recently the Pierre Auger Observatory also observed a steepening of the cosmic ray spectrum above the ankle, before the steep cutoff above than 10^{19} eV (see figure).
 The spectrum measured by the Pierre Auger Observatory does not appear to depend on the arrival direction of the cosmic rays.
 However, there are some discrepancies between the spectrum (specifically the energy at which the suppression of flux occurs) measured by the Pierre Auger Observatory in the Southern hemisphere and the Telescope Array in the Northern hemisphere.
 It is unclear whether this is the result of an unknown systematic error or a true difference between the cosmic rays arriving at the Northern and Southern hemispheres.

 The interpretation of these features of the cosmic ray spectrum depends on the details of the model assumed.
 Historically the ankle is interpreted as the energy at which the steep Galactic cosmic ray spectrum transitions to a flat extragalactic spectrum.
-However diffusive shock acceleration in supernova remnants, which is the predominant source of cosmic rays below 10^{15} eV, can accelerate protons only up to 3 x 10^{15} eV and iron up to 8 x 10^{16} eV.
+However diffusive shock acceleration in supernova remnants, which is the predominant source of cosmic rays below 10^{15} eV, can accelerate protons only up to 3 × 10^{15} eV and iron up to 8 × 10^{16} eV.
 Thus there must be an additional source of Galactic cosmic rays up to around 10^{18} eV.
 On the other hand, the 'dip' model assumes that the transition between Galactic and extragalactic cosmic rays occurs at about 10^{17} eV.
 This model assumes that extragalactic cosmic rays are composed purely of protons, and the ankle is interpreted as being due to pair production arising from interactions of cosmic rays with the Cosmic Microwave Background (CMB).
 This suppresses the cosmic ray flux and thus causes a flattening of the spectrum.
 Older data, as well as more recent data from the Telescope Array do favour a pure proton composition.
-However recent Auger data suggests a composition which is dominated by light elements to 2 x 10^{18} eV, but becomes increasingly dominated by heavier elements with increasing energy.
-In this case a source of the protons below 2 x 10^{18} eV is needed.
+However recent Auger data suggests a composition which is dominated by light elements to 2 × 10^{18} eV, but becomes increasingly dominated by heavier elements with increasing energy.
+In this case a source of the protons below 2 × 10^{18} eV is needed.

 The suppression of flux at high energies is generally assumed to be due to the Greisen–Zatsepin–Kuz'min (GZK) effect in the case of protons, or due to photodisintegration by the CMB (the Gerasimova-Rozental or GR effect) in the case of heavy nuclei.
 However it could also be because of the nature of the sources, that is because of the maximum energy to which sources can accelerate cosmic rays.